-Prerequisite: COMM 2293, ACCT 3323, CISY 3326 and CISY 3328 (or concurrent)
+Prerequisite: COMM 2293, ACCT 3323 and CISY 3326

 The intent of this course is to provide the student with the necessary skills to successfully apply state-of-the-art information systems methodologies to the planning, analysis, design, and implementation phases of information systems projects.
 These skills include, but are not limited to, information systems strategy development, requirements analysis for business processes, business process modeling techniques, data and architectural modeling techniques, and project management skills and techniques.
 Students work in teams to perform a real-life systems analysis and design exercise for a business organization.